 That’s where dual-band routers come into play.
 Dual-band WiFi offers the best of both worlds, allowing you to run the same network using both bands at once.
 If you have a newer laptop or smartphone, you can be sure your connection moves as fast as possible when you’re working from your home office with the 5 GHz band.
 Streaming a movie on the opposite side of the house?
 The 2.4 GHz band will reach all the way up to your bonus room, and still give you the bandwidth you need for your next binge session.

 Xfinity's Wireless Gateway 2 and Wireless Gateway 3 devices offer a modem and router in one with dual-band WiFi, enhancing your wireless signal experience.

 How to choose a router

 Here are some scenarios to keep in mind when making a band selection for your router:

 - Single-band 2.4 GHz: Choose this option if you use don’t use many devices on your home network, or you use older devices, and don’t require fast speeds for streaming or gaming.

 - Single-band 5 GHz: Choose this option if you use only a few brand-new devices in a small space, such as fewer devices in an apartment or smaller home, for example.

 - Dual-band: Choose this option if you rely on many WiFi-enabled connected devices and activities in your home.

 As more devices come into our homes every year and faster Internet speeds are more in demand, a dual-band router is the optimal choice for most busy households.
-The next time you evaluate your network, consider stepping up to a dual-band router with Xfinity, and stay connected in every corner of your home.
+The next time you evaluate your network, consider stepping up to a dual-band router with Xfinity, and stay connected to the Xfinity 10G Network in every corner of your home.